-- Subjects offered through NetTutor include Math, sciences, Nursing, Accounting, English, etc....accessible via ECC Online (Canvas) - Tutoring services are offered both synchronous and asynchronous by walk-in, drop-off, or by appointment. - NetTutor follows CRLA and Association of Tutor Professionals (ATP) tutor training guidelines and is used by University of Missouri system.
+- Subjects offered through NetTutor include math, sciences, nursing, accounting, english, etc....accessible via the Canvas Dashboard and in any courses listed in Canvas. - Tutoring services are offered both synchronous and asynchronous by walk-in, drop-off, or by appointment. - NetTutor follows CRLA and Association of Tutor Professionals (ATP) tutor training guidelines and is used by the University of Missouri system.